Best Practices

 Pay attention to text and color:

 Text and color play a crucial role in the accessibility of your app.
-Opt for clear, easy-to-read fonts and maintain a high contrast ratio
+Opt for clear, easy-to-read fonts and maintain a high contrast ratio between text and background colors to enhance readability, especially for users with visual impairments.

 Simplify interaction: